TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 |image previous|

-"access key + u": Up one level in page hierarchy
+"Access Key + u": Up one Level in Page Hierarchy
 ------------------------------------------------

 Press the "access key + u" or click "Up" to go back to the superiore